Management strategies for hydropower plants a simple dynamic programming approach

-specific for the unit under consideration, see Figure \ref{fig:efficiency}.
-The condition $H_t =0$ in \eqref{eq:f2dam} implies a penalty if the dam runs empty, thereby failing to meet the minimum requirements of the unit.
-Note that the running cost may exceed the possible profit from generating electricity if the water head it too low, so the dam may be effectively "empty" before $H_t=0$ (but production is nevertheless possible without penalization as long as $H_t>0$).
+specific for the unit under consideration. {Here, $F_d$ is the design speed and $\hat \alpha$ and $\hat \beta$ are constants, see Table \ref{tab:parameters}, Figure \ref{fig:efficiency} and \cite[Figure 2]{OOL22}; the efficiency curve comes from fitting data for a Swedish Kaplan turbine.} The condition $H_t =0$ in \eqref{eq:f2dam} implies a penalty if the dam runs empty, thereby failing to meet the minimum requirements of the unit.
+Note that the running cost may exceed the possible profit from generating electricity if the water head is too low, so the dam may be effectively ''empty" before $H_t=0$ (but production is nevertheless possible without penalization as long as $H_t>0$).

-The switching costs are set as a fraction of the profit generated by the plant if it works at maximum capacity for a full year at unit electricity price and without interruptions.
+{The turbine can be adjusted to fit the current flow of water but each such adjustment is associated with a cost.
+This cost, called a ``switching cost", is set as a fraction of the profit generated by the plant if it works at maximum capacity for a full year at unit electricity price and without interruptions.
 In this particular case, this maximum is given by